Cecil Robbins Cherry: Career

-After leaving school, Cherry was employed at the private banking house Thomas Ashby & Co in Staines-upon-Thames.
+After leaving school, Cherry was employed at the private banking house Thomas Ashby & Co. in Staines-upon-Thames.
 He remained with the company after it was absorbed by Barclays in 1905, and worked as a bank inspector.
 He came to Singapore in 1913 and joined Boustead & Co.
 He became the company's Eastern head in 1934.
 In the same year, he began serving on the committee of the Singapore Chamber of Commerce and was elected a member of the Straits Settlements Association.
-He was the chairman of the board of directors of Cold Storage.
+He was chairman of the board of directors of Cold Storage.

 Cherry was appointed a Justice of the Peace in 1935.
-In the following year, he was elected the Deputy Chairman of the Chamber of Commerce.
+In the following year, he was elected Deputy Chairman of the Chamber of Commerce.
 He was a member of the Singapore Harbour Board.
 In March 1938, he began acting as an unofficial member of the Legislative Council of the Straits Settlements in place of Edwin Norman Collet Woollerton.
 In October 1938, he was appointed a member of the advisory committee of the Malayan Rubber Fund in place of James Robertson.
-Cherry was appointed the chairman of the Singapore Chamber of Commerce in 1939.
+Cherry was appointed chairman of the Singapore Chamber of Commerce in 1939.
 In April, he began acting as the chamber's representative in the Legislative Council of the Straits Settlements in place of Sir John Bagnall, who had gone on leave.
 Just prior to being nominated an official member of the council, he had been acting as an unofficial member for Joseph William de Piro.
-He resigned both as the chairman of the Chamber of Commerce and as a member of the legislative council in April of the following year, and was replaced by John Ivo Dawson.
-He served as the Director of Salvage in 1941.
-He also served as a director of the Alexandra Brickworks and the chairman of Haytor Rubber Estates.
+He resigned as both chairman of the Chamber of Commerce and a member of the legislative council in April of the following year, and was replaced by John Ivo Dawson.
+He served as Director of Salvage in 1941.
+He also served as a director of the Alexandra Brickworks and chairman of Haytor Rubber Estates.

-In March 1948, Cherry became a member of the Board of Directors of Standard Chartered.
-He was appointed the chairman of the Malakoff Rubber Estates in place of Sir Harold Snagge, who had resigned.
-He resigned from his position on the Board of Directors of Standard Chartered in July 1955 on his retirement from business in London.
+In March 1948, Cherry became a member of the board of directors of Standard Chartered.
+He was appointed chairman of the Malakoff Rubber Estates in place of Sir Harold Snagge, who had resigned.
+He resigned from his position on the board of directors of Standard Chartered in July 1955 on his retirement from business in London.